-Circumstance Policy and Criteria Delegation Extenuating circumstances Remission of a penalty incurred on an instalment will be considered in the following circumstances: The ratepayer has a good payment history.
-Extenuating personal circumstances such as family illness, death or other tragedy.
-In circumstances considered just and equitable.
-Manager - Customer Services or General Manager - Community services Approved Payment Arrangement (Includes time to Penalties will not be levied where an Approved Payment Arrangement of a minimum amount has been made based on the arrears total as follows: Sub-Committee (CEO and General Manager -Business pay arrangements and lump sum Arrears total Minimum amount Support) arrangements) 0 - \$5,000 Payment Arrangement of 1.25 times the Annual Rates \$5,001 - \$10,000 Payment Arrangement of 1.5 times the Annual Rates \$10,001 - \$20,000 Payment Arrangement of 2 times the Annual Rates Over \$20,000 A Lump Sum payment is required to bring the balance to less than \$20,000 and then a payment arrangement of 2 times the Annual Rates Current and historic penalties will be remitted where all rates have been paid in full under an approved payment arrangement.
-Sub-Committee (CEO and General Manager - Business Support) Council will consider remitting penalties that are already levied or yet to be incurred for remissions on a case by case basis.
-Penalties associated with remissions Penalties will not be levied where all or a portion of the rates assessed have been remitted under another part of the policy.
-Sub-Committee (CEO and General Manager - Business Support)
+Circumstance Policy and Crite Delegation Extenuating circumstances Remission of a penalt considered in the follo • The ratepayer has Customer and Information Manager Extenuating perso illness, death or ot Customer Services Team Leader In circumstances c or General Manager - Community services Approved Payment Arrangement (Includes time to Penalties will not be Arrangement of a mir on the arrears total a Sub-Committee (CEO and Chief Financial Officer) pay arrangements and lump sum Arrears total Minimum amount arrangements) 0 - \$5,000 Payment Arrangement of 1.25 times the Annual Rates \$5,001 - \$10,000 Payment Arrangement of 1.5 times the Annual Rates \$10,001 - \$20,000 Payment Arrangement of 2 times the Annual Rates Over \$20,000 A Lump Sum payment is required to bring the balance to less than \$20,000 and then a payment arrangement of 2 times the Annual Rates Current and historic rates have been paid arrangement.
+Sub-Committee (CEO and Chief Financial Officer) Council will consider levied or yet to be in case basis.
+Penalties associated with remissions Penalties will not be rates assessed have the policy.
+Sub-Committee (CEO and Chief Financial Officer)

-- 5.2.2 Penalties will only be remitted on written application of the ratepayer and provided that no previous penalties have been remitted within the past two rating years.
+- 5.2.2 Penalties will only be remitted provided that no previous penalties have been remitted within the past two rating years.
 In the case of penalties as a result of Council error, these are considered a correction rather than a remission and therefore fall outside of the remission policy. - 5.2.3 To be eligible for these remissions, ratepayers must use direct debit payment, unless there are exceptional circumstances preventing this. - 5.2.4 All penalties remitted shall be recorded in the Penalty Remission Register, where the amount remitted is over \$10 for any individual ratepayer.

-6. Remission of Rates and/or Penalties Following a Rating Sale or Abandoned Land Sale
+6 Remission of Rates and/or Penalties Following a Rating Sale or Abandoned Land Sale

-6.1.1 This remission category provides for rates remission of rates arrears and penalties where a rating unit comes under new ownership as the consequence of either a rating sale or lease under sections 67 through to section 76 or sale of abandoned land as per sections 77 through to 83 of the LGRA.

-6.1.2 The objective of this remission category is to allow for any remaining arrears or penalties following sale of abandoned land, or rating sale or lease, to be remitted so that the new owner begins with a nil balance.
+- 6.1.1 This remission category provides for rates remission of rates arrears and penalties where a rating unit comes under new ownership as the consequence of either a rating sale or lease under sections 67 through to section 76 or sale of abandoned land as per sections 77 through to 83 of the LGRA. - 6.1.2 The objective of this remission category is to allow for any remaining arrears or penalties following sale of abandoned land, or rating sale or lease, to be remitted so that the new owner begins with a nil balance.